mariovas3/mariovas3.github.io/README.md

 * This repo contains the files needed to host my personal website using Github pages.
 * The current config uses the `/docs` directory from the `master` branch to build the website.
 * Rebuilds get triggered by pushing/merging code to the `master` branch.
+* The first part of the README describes how to get a Jekyll [minima](https://github.com/jekyll/minima) theme working.
+* The second part of the README describes how to get the more feature rich [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme working.

 ## Why Docker?
 * Write the Dockerfile once, and guarantee the same container on each run.
 No need for remembering setups and difficulties when changing machines.